ksdok/cv-interactif-ia/README.md

 - **🤖 AI-Powered Chat Interface** - Ask questions about the candidate's CV and get intelligent responses
 - **📚 Retrieval-Augmented Generation (RAG)** - Answers are grounded in actual CV data, not hallucinations
+- **💼 Job Matching** - Analyze how well your CV matches specific job descriptions with AI-powered analysis
 - **🌙 Dark Mode Support** - Comfortable viewing in any lighting condition
 - **🛡️ Enterprise-Grade Security** - Multiple layers of protection against attacks
 - **⚡ Fast & Responsive** - Built with Next.js 16 for optimal performance